The following is recommended:

 RSTALLLIB has the additional benefit that it has both a beginning and

 ending file sequence number as parameters on the command.
-Thus if
+Thus if you

-multiple restore operations in process at the same time.
+restore operations in process at the same time.

 The SAVTAATOOL tool requires that either the $$TAATOOL or Q$$TAATOOL

-library be created by using the CRTSAVTAA command which is part of
+library be created by using the CRTSAVTAA command which is part of the

-the same tool.
+same tool.
 You then save to either library with the SAVTAATOOL

 command.
-The intent of using these library names is that the
+The intent of using these library names is that the libraries

 For example, if you want to use the TAA Tools to help you restore the